pelmenstar1/RangeCalendar/README.md

 If you want to draw the selection in other way than the library does, you can implement `SelectionManager` on your own.
 There are two main abstractions in selection management:
-- 'selection state' - saves type of selection, its range (`rangeStart` and `rangeEnd`) and other data required to draw it on canvas.
+- 'selection state' - saves type of selection, its range (rangeStart and rangeEnd) and other data required to draw it on canvas.
 - 'selection manager' - handles creating selection state, accessing to it, drawing the state on canvas, drawing transition between states.

 There's a description of methods in `SelectionManager` and what they are expected to do:
-- `previousState` - saves a selection state that was before `currentState`.
+- `previousState` - saves a selection state that was before currentState.
-If there's no such state, then it should contain `selection state` whose type is `SelectionType.NONE`
+If there's no such state, then it should contain selection state whose type is NONE
 - `currentState` - current state of the manager.
-If there's no such state, then it should contain `selection state` whose type is `SelectionType.NONE`
+If there's no such state, then it should contain selection state whose type is NONE
-- `setNoneState()` - sets `current state` as the state whose type is `SelectionType.NONE`.
-Also updates `previousState`.
+- `setNoneState()` - sets current state as the state whose type is NONE.
+Also updates previousState.
-- `setState(type, rangeStart, rangeEnd, measureManager)` - creates and assigns new `selection state` using passed arguments.
-Note that, `rangeEnd` is **inclusive**.
-`measureManager` should be used to determine bounds of a cell.
+- `setState(type, rangeStart, rangeEnd, measureManager)` - creates and assigns new selection state using passed arguments.
+Note that, rangeEnd is **inclusive**. measureManager should be used to determine bounds of a cell.
-- `updateConfiguration(measureManager)` - updates internal measurements and computation based on `measureManager` results of both `previousState` and `currentState`.
+- `updateConfiguration(measureManager)` - updates internal measurements and computation based on measureManager results of both previousState and currentState.
-Change of `measureManager` result means that cells might be moved or resized.
+Change of measureManager result means that cells might be moved or resized.
-- `hasTransition()` - returns whether there's a transition between `previousState` and `currentState`.
+- `hasTransition()` - returns whether there's a transition between previousState and currentState.
-- `draw(canvas, options)` - draws `currentState` on given canvas.
+- `draw(canvas, options)` - draws currentState on given canvas.
-`options` is used to stylize the selection as `selection style` shouldn't contain any style-related information.
+`options` is used to stylize the selection as selection state shouldn't contain any style-related information.
-- `drawTransition(canvas, measureMaanger, options, fraction)` - draws a transition between `previousState` and `currentState`. `fraction` is a float (in range `0..1`), that specifies which fraction of the transition should be drawn.
+- `drawTransition(canvas, measureMaanger, options, fraction)` - draws a transition between previousState and currentState. fraction is a float (in range `0..1`), that specifies which fraction of the transition should be drawn.

 To use the custom implementation of `SelectionManager` is the calendar view, use `RangeCalendarView.setSelectionManager()`